-Objective 6 - Promote greater diversity in employment and address under- representation ✓ ✓ ✓ √ √ √ √ √ ✓ ✓ ?
-2, 12, 14 Rationale - While the College is increasingly diverse, some groups continue to be under-represented in particular areas of work or grades of work Responsibility a) Review recruitment practices, ensuring that applicants from protected characteristic groups are encouraged to apply i) Advertisements encourage applications from under-represented groups ii) Equal Opps monitoring forms are distributed to all applicants (and existing employees) and data collected and reported. iii) University guidelines are followed iv) Recruitment is conducted via application form as standard, to ensure all candidates have the HR, ( ge Off ice, Bı ırsar, F Recruiti ing Ma nagers b) Provide interview training and unconscious bias briefing to all staff involved in recruitment opportunity to provide essential information i) Identify unconscious bias trainer, and introduce training to Fellows and senior staff ii) Introduce interview scoring system that allows standard responses to all candidates iii) Where suitably qualified individuals are available, selection committees will contain at least one member of each sex Gend qualit y Wor king Gi oup, B ursar, HR
+Objective 6 - Promote greater diversity in employment and address under- representation ✓ √ √ √ √ √ √ 1 √ ✓ √ 2, 12, 14 Rationale - While the College is increasingly diverse, some groups continue to be under-represented in particular areas of work or grades of work Responsibility a) Review recruitment practices, ensuring that applicants from protected characteristic groups i) Advertisements encourage applications from under-represented groups HR, C Colleg e Offi ice, Bu rsar, R ecruiti ng Ma nagers are encouraged to apply ii) Equal Opps monitoring forms are distributed to all applicants (and existing employees) and data collected and reported.
+Ongo oing iii) University guidelines are followed iv) Recruitment is conducted via application form as standard, to ensure all candidates have the opportunity to provide essential information b) Provide interview training and unconscious i) Identify unconscious bias trainer, and introduce Equality Committee, Bursar, HR bias briefing to all staff involved in recruitment training to Fellows and senior staff ii) Introduce interview scoring system that allows standard responses to all candidates Ongoing iii) Where suitably qualified individuals are available, selection committees will contain at least one member of each sex

-Equality Scheme Action Plan Protected Characteristics Equality Duty Go Goal Equality Objectives Actions for the 2019/20 Academic Year Success Measures Age Disability Gender identity/trans Marriage/Civil Partnership Pregnancy/maternity Race Religion or belief Sex Sexual Orientation Eliminate Unlawful Discrimination Advance equality of opportunity Foster good relations Strategic Framework Goal (no. 1-14) Objective 7 - Continuously review student admissions processes to ensure they comply with equality duty √ ✓ √ √ √ √ ✓ ✓ ✓ √ ?
-12, , 14 Rationale - To ensure that all those involved in admissions at graduate or undergraduate level have received appropriate briefing on the implications of equality issues in the selection of students.
-Resp onsik oility a) Work in partnership with the Admissions Executive to support the implementation of the Executive's action plan on undergraduate and on graduate admissions. i) Senior Tutor to oversee compliance with action plan and ensure all College admitting tutors are adequately briefed and have received appropriate training. ii) Work to implement the OCAO Code of Practice on undergraduate admissions as agreed by Conference Senior Tutor, College Office, Disability Officer Ongoing b) Ensure that all those involved in admissions have received appropriate briefing on the implications of equality issues in selection of students of Colleges and the Admissions Executive i) All admitting tutors to receive online equality training ii) All admissions interviews involve more than one interviewer.
-Where suitably qualified individuals are available, interview panels will contain at least one member of each sex Senior Tutor, College Office Ongoing c) Relationships with offer holders are actively managed through offer holder open days and regular contact No offer holder feels uninformed, or unable to start their studies.
-Princ cipal, S Senior Tu tor, Colle ge Of fice
+Equality Scheme Action Plan Protected Characteristics Equa Protected Characteristics Equ Goal Equality Objectives Actions for the 2020/2021 Academic Year Success Measures Age Disability Gender identity/trans Marriage/Civil Partnership Pregnancy/maternity Race Religion or belief Sex Sexual Orientation Eliminate Unlawful Discrimination Advance equality of opportunity Foster good relations Strategic Framework Goal (no. 1-14) Objective 7 - Continuously review student admissions processes to ensure they comply with equality duty √ √ √ √ ✓ √ ✓ ✓ ✓ 12, 14 Rationale - To ensure that all those involved in adr received appropriate briefing on the implications o Resp onsil oility a) Work in partnership with the Admissions Executive to support the implementation of the Executive's action plan on undergraduate and on graduate admissions. i) Senior Tutor to oversee compliance with action plan and ensure all College admitting tutors are adequately briefed and have received appropriate training. ii) Ensure that the College's admissions practices adhere to the University's Common Framework on Admissions.
+Seni cor, Colleg e Office, Disak oility ( Office r b) Ensure that all those involved in admissions i) New tutors taking part in admissions must Senior Tutor, College Office have received appropriate briefing on the undertake interviews training, which includes implications of equality issues in selection of training in bias, discrimination, and inclusivity.
+All MT2020: Following discussion at Governing Body in Oct.
+2020, the Tutor for students tutors must undertake refresher training every 5 Equality and Diversity will draft an admissions statement that will clearly articulate years. the College's commitment to fairness, including adjusting admissions procedures ii) All admissions interviews involve more than one to mitigate the disadvantage experienced by applicants from certain backgrounds. interviewer.
+Where suitably qualified individuals are available, interview panels will contain at least one Ongoing member of each sex iii) All admitting tutors understand the College's policy on admissions c) Evaluate admissions data (available data i) Equality Committee analyses and discusses Equality Committee, Tutor for Equality and Diversity, Senior Tutor, Governing Body pertains to sex, disability, age, and socio- admissions date at least once a year and identifies economic disadvantage) to ensure that the any issues and actions to be taken in response MT2020: For the first time this year, the College will collect its own data on College is making progress on diversifying its applicants, shortlisted candidates, and offer-holders with respect to: student body. state/independent education and POLAR and ACORN scores.
+This will enable a more timely and granular analysis of our admissions process that is made possible by the date received from OCAO.